nordic-institute/X-Road-development/WORKFLOW.md

 ![Feature Development](IMG/FeatureDevelopment.PNG)

 Procedure:
+- Vendor creates its vendor repository by forking `XM`.
-- Vendor creates `feature` branch in vendor repository by branching from `XM/develop`;
+- Vendor creates `feature` branch in vendor repository by branching from `XM/develop`.

 6.4 **Vendor version numbering.** To distinguish vendor-specific work, vendor can label its product by attaching vendor suffix and vendor version number to X-Road semantic version number.
 Example: `6.8.0.AcmeCorp.3` denotes software developed by Acme Corporation, version 3.